OSEscape/escape_sdk/CONTRIBUTING.md

-# Contributing to ShadowLib
+# Contributing to Escape

-Thank you for your interest in contributing to ShadowLib!
+Thank you for your interest in contributing to Escape!
 This document provides guidelines and instructions for contributing.

 ## Getting Started

 1. Fork the repository
-2. Clone your fork: `git clone https://github.com/YOUR-USERNAME/shadowlib.git`
+2. Clone your fork: `git clone https://github.com/YOUR-USERNAME/escape.git`
 3. Install dependencies: `pip install -e ".[dev]"`
 4. Install pre-commit hooks: `pre-commit install`
 5. Create a branch: `git checkout -b feat/your-feature-name`